-Named after famed Chippewa Indian Chief John Okemos, this 1850’s village on the Red Cedar River has grown into a major upscale bedroom community and regional shopping destination.
-It is located near Lansing, Michigan’s capital, and shares a common border with Michigan State University.
-When you move to Okemos, Michigan, you can proudly reside in a prestigious community, well known for educational excellence with strong parental and community support.
+Okemos has grown from a small 1850's village on the Red Cedar River to a upscale bedroom community and regional shopping destination.
+It is conveniently located near Michigan's capital and Michigan State University.
+Okemos is a prestigious ,well known for educational excellence with strong parental and community support.

 Why Move to Okemos, Michigan?

-Median home prices, as well as household incomes, are high relative to most of the Greater Lansing area.
-As a bedroom community of approximately 23,000 people, Okemos has much to offer in terms of local attractions and points of interest as well as when it comes to schooling and community involvement.
+Median home prices and household incomes are high relative to most of the greater Lansing area.
+As a bedroom community of approximately 25,000 people, Okemos has much to offer in terms of local amenities, schools, and shopping.

-The Township of Meridian has 20 parks covering more than 850 acres, most of them natural areas with hiking and skiing trails, and the Harris Nature Center is a local attraction dedicated to exploring and preserving the wildlife and habitat of the Red Cedar River.
+Meridian Township has 20 parks covering more than 850 acres, most of them natural areas with hiking and skiing trails, and the Harris Nature Center is a local attraction dedicated to exploring and preserving the wildlife and habitat of the Red Cedar River.
 The Center offers educational opportunities, special events and nature walks, and a plant swap each spring and fall.

 Okemos High School was recognized by U.S. News and World Report as a Silver Medal High School, ranking it among the top 2.9% of the nation’s high schools, with 8 National Merit Finalists.
 School/Match, the nation’s largest school-select consulting firm, annually names 14% of the nation’s schools as meeting the educational needs of families.
 With an average ACT score is 24, Okemos schools are consistently selected as a member of that elite group.